vivekswansi/CoverageRecommendation/README.md

 **Use Case**

+ UseCase
-        •	With the advent of 5G and high speed network, one of most important giveaway to customers by any telecom is an assurance of an optimized network
+ With the advent of 5G and high speed network, one of most important giveaway to customers by any telecom is an assurance of an optimized network
         •	Data-driven insights from various subsystem from OSS help to monitor equipment & network, learn from historical information & anticipate optimization in network coverage           for fallout co-ordinates candidates

 **Solution**